 Current compliance with Continuing Medical Education (CME) requirements for specialty (ies) as appropriate.

-Level I Must obtain ARDMS certifications in the following (Abdomen, OB/GYN, Vascular) as required by each entity within 18 months of employment.
+Must obtain ARDMS certifications in Abdomen, OB/GYN, or Vascular as required by each entity within 18 months of employment.

 Level II Minimum of two years' experience as a Sonographer.

 Level III A minimum of four years' experience within specialty modality in which they are seeking promotion